 This is a bit of a drive from San Diego but they are open daily from 09:00 to19:00 until early November, the last day of pumpkin season.
 Admission is $5 with the activities also having various prices.
 You can always take a tour of Lego Land while you are in the area as well and make the best out of the drive up.

 12. Bonita Pumpkin Farm

 Are you looking for those Insta-worthy moments?
 Because the Bonita Pumpkin farm offers plenty of those.
 Pick out your pumpkin from the vast range of different shapes and sizes while walking through a living pumpkin patch.
 Your kids can even pluck one from the earth themselves.

 Take a ride on a hayride and cut your own fresh sunflowers on your visit as well, before taking on the eight-foot-tall corn maze.
-Bonita Farm is open for the month of October only from 09:00 to 18:00 for the first half of the month and 09:00 to 21:00 for the second half.
+Bonita Farm is open from September 29.
+Up to October 12 it is open only from 09:00 to 18:00 and then from October 13 to October 31, 09:00 to 21:00 for the second half.
 Admission is free but each activity ranges between $2 and$4 per person.

 13. Pumpkin Express

 The Pacific Coast Railway Museum plays host to their annual Pumpkin Express ride.
 Jump in their eerie decorated vintage railway cars and take a ride through the San Diego County mountains.
 If you take a walk inside their building, they have a full Halloween display with two haunted trains and a pumpkin patch.